matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/import-data/bulk-load/load-jsonline.md

     load data infile {'filepath'='$filepath/jsonline_array.jl','format'='jsonline','jsondata'='array'} into table t2;
     ```

-6. After the import is successful, you can run SQL statements to check the result of imported data:
+6. After the import is successful, you can run SQL statements to check the results of imported data:

     ```sql
     select * from t1;